Etazhi: Release

 Over a year prior to the release of the album, the eighth track, "Коммерсанты" ("Businessmen"), was self-released as a digital single through Bandcamp on 24 July 2017.
 Etazhi was first released on 7 September 2018 through German independent label Detriti Records as a download and 12-inch vinyl.
 The album was also unofficially uploaded in full to YouTube by a user named "Harakiri Diat", who had also uploaded full albums by other post-punk and synthwave bands.
 That upload of Etazhi garnered two million listens before eventually being taken down due to a copyright notice in 2020.

 In January 2020, Molchat Doma signed with American independent label Sacred Bones Records, who later reissued Etazhi on 27 March 2020.
 The reissue was also the first North American pressing of the album.
 Throughout the first half of 2020, the album's seventh track, "Судно (Борис Рыжий)" ("Bedpan (Boris Ryzhy)"), gained viral popularity as a result of the song being used often as background music on TikTok; the song has appeared in around 225,000 videos on the platform.
 The song peaked at number two on the Spotify Global Viral 50 chart and number one on the United States Viral 50 chart in early May.

 Album cover

-The building on the cover of the album is "Hotel Panorama" which is located in Štrbské Pleso, Slovakia.
+The building on the cover of the album is Hotel Panorama, a work of Soviet modernist architecture which is located in Štrbské Pleso, Slovakia.
 The design of the building was made by Czech architect Zdeněk Řihák.